yuri-schmaltz/Wan2GP/docs/MODELS.md

 WanGP supports multiple video generation models, each optimized for different use cases and hardware configurations.

+Most models can combined with Loras Accelerators (check the Lora guide) to accelerate the generation of a video x2 or x3 with little quality loss

 ## Wan 2.1 Text2Video Models
 Please note that that the term *Text2Video* refers to the underlying Wan architecture but as it has been greatly improved overtime many derived Text2Video models can now  generate videos using images.